 Urate crystals cause joint inflammation, which means the affected joint becomes painful, hot, swollen and red.
 Attacks typically affect the big toe, but can also affect ankles, knees, elbows, wrists and fingers.

-When urate crystals collect outside the joint, they can sometimes be seen under the skin – these are called “tophi” and look like firm white lumps.
+When urate crystals collect outside the joint, they can sometimes be seen under the skin – these look like firm white lumps.
 These are not usually painful, but can sometimes cause the skin to break down.

 How is gout treated?

-Acute attacks are normally treated with either anti-inflammatories (NSAIDs) like ibuprofen, or colchicine – a drug which specifically reduces inflammation causes by crystal deposits.
-Steroids can also be helpful at reducing symptoms, either as an oral course, or by injection of the steroid directly into the affected joint.
+Acute attacks are normally treated with either anti-inflammatory (NSAIDs) like ibuprofen, or colchicine – a drug which specifically reduces inflammation caused by crystal deposits.
+Steroids can also be helpful at reducing symptoms, either as an oral course or by injection of the steroid directly into the affected joint.

 A healthy lifestyle can also help in the treatment of gout, such as losing weight if you are obese, eating a “low purine” diet (see link below for more information), avoiding excess alcohol and avoid dehydration.